Best Planners for Artists in Business

 What I found is that a little structure goes a long way and planning is just the edge of your canvas so you know how big your picture is, where up is, down is and where the edges are.

-One good place to start is to use a planner – and you’re not late – February is the new January, so you’re right on track and not ever behind.
+One good place to start is to use a planner – and no matter where you are in the year, you’re right on track and not ever behind.

 I’ve tried lots of different planners, and this year I switched again, so I thought I’d share what I use and give you some things to consider if you’ve yet to choose yours for the new year.